icculus/icculustweets/README.txt

 browser at index.php.
 See your tweets?
 You're good to go.
 Point the web browser at rss/index.php to get an RSS feed.

+You probably want to put this on the webserver with the directory set to "AllowOverride Limit" so that the .htaccess file works as expected.

 You may need to sniff around for hardcoded things.
 Grep for 'icculus' to fix a hardcoded URL or two.
 Send patches.